studylab1/SAMR-Enum-Lab/Lab_Setup.md

 - `ydc1` and `zdc1`: domain controllers used to execute enumeration scans for comparing existing tools.
 - `xdc1`: domain controller that contains a set of data for replication to other domains.
 - `xws1`: Linux client used to execute the enumeration scan with tools available only on Linux.
-- `xws2`: A development machine for programming and testing SAMRClient.
+- `xws2`: A development machine for programming and testing `samr-enum`.
-- `xws3`: A client to execute SAMR enumeration with SAMRCLient tool.
 - `yws1`: workstation from which the enumeration scan is executed to compare existing tools.

 ### Network Setup